bennettkelleyt-svg/kbennett-samples/writing-samples/intranet-articles.md

   <summary><strong><span style="font-size: 1.2rem; color:#0070C0; font-weight: 700;">Article: The Not-so-Silent Suffering of a Word Nerd</span></strong></summary>

-As a technical writer, I’m generally overly attentive to the grammar and speech of others — okay, yes, I’ll say it: I’m judgy.
+As a technical writer, I’m generally overly attentive to the grammar and speech of others.
+Okay, yes, I’ll say it: I’m judgy.

 <img src="/kbennett-samples/images/wordnerd1.png"
      alt="WordNerd"